 Eventually, I concocted a way to refire my bowl on a smaller scale – in my room.
 Kneeling in front of my shrine with the bowl propped on a thick wad of rags, I decanted a small amount of kerosene into it.
 No sooner had I dropped the match than flames shot up, forcing me to retreat.

 Strange black spots soon appeared on the inside accompanied by the stench of burning fibre.
 A patch of carpet hidden by the rags was melting!
 I raced to collect water and rescue it – and my poor bowl!

 Once I had tidied whatever I could of the mess, I was confronted with the damage – an unsightly carbon pelage had affixed itself to the bottom of the bowl.
-Applying various solvents that I scavenged from our workshop, I managed to dissolve the burnt wool but now my bowl was visibly – and permanently – scarred.
+Applying various solvents, I managed to dissolve the burnt wool but now my new bowl was visibly – and permanently – scarred.

 Disconsolate and hoping for guidance from that same nun whose remark had propelled me on this course, I confessed the whole story to her.
 “Too bad,” she chirped, hardly glancing up from her book, “Too attached.”

 Her perspicacity stung.
 At that moment, no amount of reflection or remorse would assuage my sense of humiliation and foolishness.
 Too embarrassed to join in our communal meal, I lingered at the back of the refectory.
 One of the novices solicitously asked what had happened.
 “It’s only a smudge,” she observed.

 At last, I saw how I had been needlessly thrashing in the river of my own attachments.
 To live contented and at peace with the way things are, I have to let go perfection.
 This means honouring what I am given with unconditional gratitude.

 The blemish on my bowl is an enduring – and endearing – reminder not to give much credence to the opinions of others.
 Nor to try to fix things because I can – or think I can.